-While there are certainly times when medical intervention is called for, one of the best natural ways to deal with occasional sleeplessness is essential oils, so today I thought we would talk about essential oils for sleep!
+While there are certainly times when medical intervention is called for, one of the best natural ways to deal with occasional sleeplessness is essential oils!
+They have done wonders for me to support healthy sleep.

-There are a lot of different essential oils for sleep, but to learn the best essential oils for sleep you need to remember that everyone reacts to essential oils a little differently.
+There are a lot of different essential oils for sleep, and one thing to keep in mind is that everyone responds differently.
+What sends one of my sons quickly into slumber does nothing for the other.
 So play around with it and learn what is best for you!

 Aromatherapy helps to reach the parts of the brain that influence our moods and energy.
 This can help to relax the mind as well as the body.

-Even science is starting to recognize the positive impact that essential oils can have on our health.
+Even science is starting to recognize the positive impact that they can have on our health.

 According to Brent A. Bauer, MD, the research director of the Mayo Clinic Integrative Medicine Program: